"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Developing methods to evaluate model performance is an active area of research across HCI and AI/ML communities.
-As such, accessibility researchers within these areas have begun to develop various approaches to disability-centered model evaluation that involve prompting~\cite{Gadiraju2023offensive,park2025autistic}, metric assessment~\cite{kapur2024reference}, interviews~\cite{alharbi2024misfitting,tang2025every}, and more.
-A disability-centered approach not only depends on disability-first dataset creation (e.g., \cite{sharma2023disabilityfirst, theodorou2021disability}) but also on the evaluation, which must center on disability throughout.
-This includes questions of which data are focal to the study, how data are annotated to establish `ground truth', which tasks and models are selected for evaluation, and which criteria or metrics are used to assess model performance.
+Developing methods to evaluate model performance is an active area of research across HCI, AI, and ML communities.
+As such, accessibility researchers within these areas have begun to develop various approaches to disability-centered model evaluation that involve prompting \cite{Gadiraju2023offensive,park2025autistic}, metric assessment \cite{kapur2024reference}, interviews \cite{alharbi2024misfitting,tang2025every}, and more.
+A disability-centered approach not only depends on the creation of disability-first datasets (e.g., \cite{sharma2023disabilityfirst, theodorou2021disability}) but also on evaluation that centers on disability throughout.
+This includes questions of which data are focal to the study, how data are annotated to establish ``ground truth'', which tasks and models are selected for evaluation, and which criteria or metrics are used to assess model performance.
 Below, we describe these issues and the challenges of disability-centered model evaluation.

-We began by understanding BLV people's information needs within a common but often challenging everyday task: using AI tools to identify household products and goods.
-Our approach of using a survey complemented related interview studies~\cite{tang2025every,alharbi2024misfitting, adnin2024look, xie2025beyond} and allowed a relatively large sample of BLV people to share their experiences and issues with a diversity of AI tools for captioning images of products, surfacing unmet needs around details in images, and the difficulty of understanding and resolving common image quality issues.
+We began by understanding the information needs of BLV people within a common yet often challenging everyday task: using VLM-based AI tools to identify household products and goods.
+Our approach of using a survey complemented related interview studies \cite{tang2025every,alharbi2024misfitting, adnin2024look, xie2025visual} and allowed a relatively large sample of BLV people to share their experiences and issues with a diversity of AI tools for captioning images of products, surfacing unmet needs around details in images, and the difficulty of understanding and resolving common image quality issues.
 Our research team is all sighted, making it even more critical to understand and prioritize BLV people's perspectives from the start.